-We develop an approach to systematically find operations following the same pattern we explored in the case study.
-First of all, we formalize the kind of activity we are interested in: \begin{enumerate} \item Eve creates a new ERC-20 token $\tau$. \item Eve creates a new liquidity pool with pair ($\tau$, $B$), where $B$ is a valuable token, e.g. Wrapped BNB. \item Eve adds liquidity to the liquidity pool.
+We can formalize these operations in the following way: \begin{enumerate} \item Eve creates a new ERC-20 token $\tau$. \item Eve creates a new liquidity pool with pair ($\tau$, $B$), where $B$ is a valuable token, e.g. Wrapped BNB. \item Eve adds liquidity to the liquidity pool.
 The reserves of the pool are now $(reserve_{\tau}, reserve_B$). \item At this point, Eve is the only one that owns token $\tau$.
 Investors can buy token $\tau$ by swapping their tokens with token $\tau$ in the liquidity pool. \item Suppose that Bob buys a few $\tau$ swapping it with $B$.
 The new reserves of the liquidity pool are $(reserve_{tau} - \delta_{tau}, reserve_B + \delta_B$) \item Lastly, Eve removes all the liquidity from the liquidity pool.
 The net gain of the operations is $\delta_B$ minus the gas fees to execute the transactions. \end{enumerate}